gramineproject/graphene/Documentation/oldwiki/Introduction-to-Graphene-SGX.rst

 developer's machine.
 For security reasons, Graphene will not allow loading any binaries that are not signed/hashed.

-For applications that are prepared in the Graphene apps directory, such as GCC, Apache, and Bash (more are listed in [Run Applications in Graphene](Run-Applications-in-Graphene.md)), just type 'make SGX=1' in the corresponding directory.
+For applications that are prepared in the Graphene Examples directory, such as GCC, Apache, and Bash (more are listed in [Run Applications in Graphene](Run-Applications-in-Graphene.md)), just type 'make SGX=1' in the corresponding directory.
 The scripts are automated to build the applications and sign their manifests in order to ship them to the untrusted host.